SanGreel/pyspark-tf-idf-workshop/README.md

 2. Install PySpark.
 You can follow these instructions - https://github.com/yajieli912/Spark_PySpark.

-3. Run pyspark_check.ipynb.
+3. Run "pyspark_check.ipynb".
 If it works without errors, congrats.

 4. Download Airbnb data, reviews and listing summary from http://insideairbnb.com/get-the-data.html.

-5. Now You are ready to go throw tf-idf.ipynb.
+5. Now You are ready to go throw "tf-idf.ipynb".